 Photo: Salisu Kilawa, Hotels.
 Ng

-Azad palace, Ebiraland kingdom, Nigeria
+Azad palace, Ebiraland, Nigeria

 Photo: Seun James Taiwo

 The King ( Ohinoyi) of Ebira kingdom, Nigeria also has another public official residence which is maintained by the Kogi state government.

 Palace of the King (Tor) of Tiv people, Nigeria